Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***
 ### Job posting for Managers:

+BEAR is growing !
+We're excited to announce that we're looking to extend our team, in order to improve our productivity and engagement toward our clients.

+Join us in our mission to elevate customer experiences for good-living people all around the globe.
+As a member of BEAR managing team, you will be part of a global experience company that believes in being people-first, celebrating diversity and incubating innovation.
+Our dedication to our purpose and people is being recognized by our employees and the industry.

+Position Purpose ?
+The manager in operations is responsible for the daily oversight and management of a team of supervisors charged with achieving client deliverables through high performance teams of customer care representatives.
+The Manager also has significant client facing interaction.

+Job Requirements :
+- Monitor, track and evaluate supervisor performance based upon pre-determined Key Performance Indicators (KPI’s) and provide personal ongoing support and feedback to supervisors to ensure all client deliverables are met and Everise standards are adhered to.
+- Be a regular presence on the production floor and actively interact with supervisors and associates to ensure that they are engaged in productive work and systems are functioning properly
+- Responsible for upward and downward communication both internally and as required to the client
+- interact with clients demonstrating engaged leadership and detail orientation
+- Responsible for creation and implementation of incentive programs

+Who do we need ?
+- Master in Management graduated (business school or university)
+- sof skills : natural leader, excellent oral and written communication skills, rigor, hardworking, flexibility, multitasking, organized
+- preferable experience in the filled of management

+This job position comes with a 50 000E salary base, negociable according to the experience of the candidate.
+We will test the ability of the candidate to manage a team, through a serie of test in order to analyse his personality and his ability to work effectively in a time-limited environment.

+Are you a motivated, reliable and organised worker ?
+We're expecting you in BEAR !

 ### Job posting for Engineers:
 ### Job posting for Operators:
 ***